akilansengottaiyan/akilansengottaiyan.github.io/README.md

          alt="Waving hand"
          height="40"
          width="45" />, I'm Akilan Sengottaiyan</h1>
-<h3 align="center">A software engineer who believes curiosity and preserverance is all we need.</h3>
+<h3 align="center">A software engineer who believes curiosity and preserverance is all we need.
 <br/>

 ### Tech i use daily